 29 points to include 16 points at Higher Level to include grade 5 in Chemistry and Biology

-Science /Maths Access to Higher Education qualifications, Pass with 18 Distinctions from Science units, 24 Merits (3 from Science) and 3 Passes.Other combinations equating to 112 UCAS tariff points are acceptable
+Science Access to Higher Education qualification, Pass with 18 Distinctions from Science units, 24 Merits (3 from Science) and 3 Passes.Other combinations equating to 112 UCAS tariff points are acceptable

 GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics and English at Grade C or above, or their equivalent but consideration is given to individual circumstances